 Eat & Drink in Copenhagen at Torvehallerne Food Market

 Let me just say, I'm constantly seeking out food markets while traveling and this is by far one of the best I've ever experienced.
-Located in the neighborhood of Indre By, this place has around 80 vendors selling fresh produce, meat, seafood, exotic spices, lotions, soaps and so many more treats — not to mention the stands where you can dine-in or have a drink.
+Located in the neighborhood of Indre By, Torvehallerne has around 80 vendors selling fresh produce, meat, seafood, exotic spices, lotions, soaps and so many more treats—not to mention plenty of stands where you can dine-in or have a drink.

-I couldn't do much shopping since I was only in town for a day and most of the items being sold are not luggage-friendly.
+I couldn't do much shopping since I was only in town for a day and most of the items being sold are not carry-on-luggage-friendly.
 But I could do plenty of eating.
-This place is treat-filled heaven!
+Torvehallerne is treat-filled heaven!

-We intentionally came here on an empty stomach — actually, we walked quite a distance to get here, so we burnt plenty of calories and really worked up our hunger.
-It would be impossible to visit Torvehallerne and only eat at one food stand, so we grazed and shared items from multiple — the best way to eat!
-Luckily, I had a second stomach with me to make this treat-grazing strategy possible.
+I intentionally came here on an empty stomach.
+Actually, we walked quite a distance to get here, so I burnt plenty of calories and really worked up an appetite.
+It would be impossible to visit Torvehallerne and only eat at one food stand, so my boyfriend and I grazed and shared items from multiple vendors.
+Definitely one of the best perks about having a travel partner.

-While you wait for your order, you can see the duck crisping in a hot pan.
+While you wait for your order, you can see the duck crisping in a hot pan behind the counter.
 My mouth is watering just thinking about it.
 So simple, yet so incredibly flavorful.
 I heard this sandwich has won awards and is actually well-known outside of Copenhagen.
 I didn't look that far into it, but I believe it.
 I'd stop in Copenhagen again just to eat this sandwich.

 Please make sure you eat this sandwich if you are ever in Copenhagen.
-The things I would do to meet this sandwich once again.
+I have to believe that one day I will eat it again.

 Smørrebrød is a Danish open-faced sandwich piled high with varieties of meat, seafood, spreads and sauces.
 Want to try one?
 Then you should make a stop at Hallernes Smørrebrød.